nikhildatta/algo-cargo-python/README.md

 # Algorand Transportation and Logistics Management Python
 Smart Contract developed in [PyTeal](https://developer.algorand.org/docs/get-details/dapps/pyteal/) to build a dApp for cargo transportation and logistics management in Algorand Blockchain.

-This is a project developed for my Master's Degree in Computer Science.
-Feel free to read the thesis(comming soon) if you want to achieve a better knowledge on the work done.

 # Requirements
 - [Python3.6 or higher](https://www.python.org/downloads/)
 - [Docker](https://www.docker.com/products/docker-desktop)